-Courses marked with an may be repeated for credit because subject matter varies.
-A student must have credit for 102 (C, not C-, or higher) before registering in 219 or any course numbered 250 or above.
+English Courses marked with an may be repeated for credit because subject matter varies.
+A student must have credit for 102 (C, not C-, or higher) before registering in 219 or any course numbered 250 or above, except English 298.
+Students placing into IS-E 010 or IS-E 100 must also take A&S 198, Introduction to Undergraduate Study, as a pre- or corequisite.
 IS-Engl 010T: English Fundamentals.
-(4) Intensive study of basic vocabulary, grammar and mechanics and paragraph development.
+(4) Intensive study of basic vocabulary, grammar and mechanics, and paragraph development.
 Reinforcement of reading, study, and other academic skills.
+Pre- or corequisites: IS-Engl 020T.

+ABC/NC or CR/NC.

-Pre- or corequisite: IS-Engl 020T.
-CR/NC only.
-IS-Engl 020T: Reading I. (1) Reading for accuracy and understanding in short expository passages.
+IS-Engl 020T: Reading I. (1)

+Reading for accuracy and understanding in short expository passages.
 Vocabulary, sequence and discussion skills are emphasized.

-CR/NC only.
+ABC/NC or CR/NC.

 IS-Engl 021T: Reading II.
 (1)

 Reading for analysis in short expository/academic passages.
 Vocabulary, outlining, note-taking, distinguishing among fact, assertion, evidence, and implication are emphasized.

-CR/NC only.
+ABC/NC or CR/NC.

 IS-Engl 100: Essay Writing.
 [Writing Standard English].
-(4) Focuses on writing effective essays through a process of brainstorming, drafting, revising and editing and through receiving peer feedback.
+(4) Focuses on writing effective essays through a process of brainstorming, drafting, revising and editing; and through receiving peer feedback.
 Provides practice in developing and organizing ideas into essays.
 Presents grammar, usage and punctuation in the context of the students' own writing.
-Prerequisite: IS-Engl 010T or placement; Pre-or corequisite: IS-Engl 021T.
-CR/NC or ABC/PR/NC Engl 101: Composition I: Exposition.
+Prerequisite: A grade of C (not C-) or better in IS-Engl 010T or placement; Pre-or Corequisite: IS-Engl 021T ABC/NC or CR/NC Engl 101: Composition I: Exposition.
 (3) Expository writing and reading.
 Concentrates on organizing and supporting ideas in writing.
-Prerequisite: Satisfactory completion of IS-Engl 100 or appropriate placement score.
-(See Freshman English at UNM: A Student Handbook or UNM-Los Alamos Composition Handbook.)
+Prerequisite: A grade of C (not C-) or better in IS-Engl 100 or appropriate placement score.
+(See Freshman English at UNM: A Student Handbook or UNM-LA's Composition Handbook.)
 Engl 102: Composition II: Analysis and Argument.
 (3) Practice writing analytic and argumentative essays based on expository and literary readings.
 Some research required.
 Prerequisite: C or better in 101 or appropriate placement score.
-(See Freshman English at UNM: A Student Handbook or the UNM-Los Alamos Composition Handbook.)
+(See Freshman English at UNM: A Student Handbook or UNM-LA's Composition Handbook.)
 Engl 107: Greek Mythology.
 (3) Introduction to mythology: primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric Hymns and Tragedies.
 All texts will be in English.
 Also offered as Clscs 107, Greek 107 Engl 119T: Technical Communications (3) Introductory study of written and verbal communications used in the technical professions for students in technology and degree programs.
-Prerequisite: Engl 101.

-Engl 150: The Study of Literature.
-(3)

-An introduction to the study and appreciation of literature for non-English majors.
+Prerequisite: Engl 101 Engl 150: The Study of Literature.
+(3) An introduction to the study and appreciation of literature for non-English majors.
 Shows how understanding writer's techniques increases the enjoyment of their works; relates these techniques to literary conventions; teaches recognition, analysis, and discussion of important themes.
 Engl 192T: Topics.
-(1-3)

-Titles will vary.
+(1-3) Titles will vary.
 CR/NC.